basanda-gif/alumni-fcaa.com/README.md

 **Our Goals and Objectives**<br/>
 The Fort Cox Alumni Association is committed to helping both the Institute and its graduates thrive.
 Our objectives include:

+**Enhancing the Image of the Association**
+**Fostering Pride and Loyalty**
+**Encouraging Contributions**
+**Supporting the Institute’s Mission**
+**Promoting a Positive Image of Fort Cox** **Advocating Fort Cox’s Values**

-**Enhancing the Image of the Association:** We strive to position the Alumni Association as an important stakeholder within the Fort Cox community and beyond, working to increase its visibility and influence.
+We strive to position the Alumni Association as an important stakeholder within the Fort Cox community and beyond, working to increase its visibility and influence.

-**Fostering Pride and Loyalty:** Through effective communication, we aim to foster a sense of loyalty and pride in Fort Cox among alumni, encouraging them to become ambassadors for the Institute.
+Through effective communication, we aim to foster a sense of loyalty and pride in Fort Cox among alumni, encouraging them to become ambassadors for the Institute.

-**Encouraging Contributions:** We offer a platform for alumni to contribute in meaningful ways to the advancement of Fort Cox, whether through financial support, professional expertise, or community involvement.
+We offer a platform for alumni to contribute in meaningful ways to the advancement of Fort Cox, whether through financial support, professional expertise, or community involvement.

-**Supporting the Institute’s Mission:** The Alumni Association works to align alumni efforts with the mission and goals of Fort Cox, ensuring that alumni remain valuable assets to the Institute.
+The Alumni Association works to align alumni efforts with the mission and goals of Fort Cox, ensuring that alumni remain valuable assets to the Institute.

-**Promoting a Positive Image of Fort Cox:** We are dedicated to maintaining and promoting the positive image and ideals of Fort Cox, both within the community and beyond.
+We are dedicated to maintaining and promoting the positive image and ideals of Fort Cox, both within the community and beyond.

-**Advocating Fort Cox’s Values:** We promote the core values and purpose of Fort Cox to our wider network, helping to ensure that the Institute’s mission is understood and supported by key constituencies.
+We promote the core values and purpose of Fort Cox to our wider network, helping to ensure that the Institute’s mission is understood and supported by key constituencies.

 **Why Join the Alumni Association?**<br/>
 _As a member of the Fort Cox Alumni Association, you will:_****